The Monk (2011 film): Plot

 While being interrogated by the prioress, it is revealed that Agnes is pregnant.
 To punish her for breaking her vows in the convent garden, she is sentenced to die of hunger and thirst in the abbey dungeon.
-Agnes curses Ambrosio for not showing her mercy.
+Agnes curses Ambrosio for not showing mercy.

 Ambrosio confronts Valerio and thanks him for healing him.
 Valerio then asks if it is alright to lie, to which Ambrosio says one can hide the truth if it is for a higher purpose.
 Ambrosio is shown sitting in front of a painting of the Madonna while reflecting on his assistance with the exorcism of the shepherd mentioned to Father Miguel earlier.
 During these reflections, he hears a noise and finds Father Miguel who says “He’s here.
 I’ve seen him” with his dying breaths.
-A funeral is held for Father Miguel and Agnes is shown begging for mercy for her child then cursing Ambrosio again.
+A funeral is held for Father Miguel and Agnes is shown begging for mercy for her child, then cursing Ambrosio again.

-Ambrosio is woken by his dream of the woman in red, and he goes to the rose garden where he again runs into Valerio who is crying.
-Ambrosio asks him to confide, and after much prompting and promising not to kick him out of the monastery, Valerio admits to entering the monastery to be closer to Ambrosio and takes of his mask to reveal that he is a woman.
+Ambrosio is awakened by his dream of the woman in red, and he goes to the rose garden where he again runs into Valerio who is crying.
+Ambrosio asks him to confide, and after much prompting and promising not to kick him out of the monastery, Valerio admits to entering the monastery to be closer to Ambrosio and takes off his mask to reveal that he is a woman.
 At this revelation and despite her protestations, Ambrosio tells Valerio she must leave in the morning.
-She asks for a rose as a parting gift, and while picking one, Ambrosio is bit by a poisonous centipede.
-It is declared that there is no hope for healing Ambrosio, and while the other monks are praying and Father Andres, who is keeping watch, is sleeping, Valerio sucks the poison from Valerio’s hand and sexually assaults him, which to him appears as a fever dream.
+She asks for a rose as a parting gift, and while picking one, Ambrosio is bitten by a poisonous centipede.
+It is declared that there is no hope for healing Ambrosio, and while the other monks are praying and Father Andres, who is keeping watch, is sleeping, Valerio sucks the poison from Ambrosio’s hand and sexually assaults him, which to him appears as a fever dream.
 The next morning, Ambrosio is doing better and the other monks believe it is a miracle.

 Lorenzo takes Antonia on an outing, under Leonella’s supervision.
 While they are being rowed on a river, he admits his feelings for her, and she prompts him to go see his uncle in Saragossa and be patient with her.
 He is shown riding away.

-Agnes’ body is shown being taken from the prison and the prioress orders her to be made decent looking for her funeral.
+Agnes’ body is shown being taken from the prison and the prioress orders her to be made decent-looking for her funeral.